thelastpresidentofcolombia/ltp-engine/ENGINE.md

 | **Operator Overrides** | `operator.ui.*` in JSON | Per-operator customization |

 **The canonical editing locations:**
-- To change consultancy labels â†’ edit `src/components/skins/consultancy/skin.ts` â†’ `consultancyDefaults`
+- To change consultancy labels → edit `src/components/skins/consultancy/skin.ts` → `consultancyDefaults`
-- To add a new label â†’ add to skin defaults first, then components can consume it
+- To add a new label → add to skin defaults first, then components can consume it
 - Future: `src/data/ui/common.{lang}.json` for cross-vertical shared UI strings

 **Location of defaults:**